 Regencycore is trending.
 For upscale glamour, nowhere does Regency romance quite like these Irish hotels.
 Pack a silk gown, some Jane Austen novels, and take notes of the décor …

 During lockdown the hit Netflix show Bridgerton not only provided escapism but also sparked a whole new fashion and interiors trend.
+And now the series is back for its second series, landing on Netflix this weekend.
 “Regencycore” in fashion terms is all about empire-waist dresses, romantic make-up, and lots of opulent accessories like pearls.
 If you’ve seen more than a few people on your Instagram feed wearing a casual silk corset with jeans, this might be why.
-As for interiors, elaborate cornices, panelled walls, pretty pastel paints, gilded furniture and four-poster beds are the cornerstones of the Regency era, when Afternoon Tea became fashionable … Here are my suggestions for the best Bridgerton-style breaks this summer.
+As for interiors, elaborate cornices, panelled walls, pretty pastel paints, gilded furniture and four-poster beds are the cornerstones of the Regency era, when Afternoon Tea became fashionable …

 Carton House, Co Kildare